 - Stimulating gifts of books, magazines, special collections, endowments and bequests;

 - Participating in fund-raising activities to lend support to the Library.

 Some of the activities funded by the Friends include:

 - Cultural and educational programs for adults

-The Friends provide financial support and volunteer support to achieve their goals.
+The Friends provide both financial and volunteer support to achieve their goals.
 The proceeds from their fundraising efforts help fund Library programming and purchase special equipment for the Library.
-The organization also functions as a conduit for tax-deductible gifts to the library, offering such continuing fundraisers as the Adopt-A-Book Program, the Friends' Video Rental Program, and the ongoing Friends' book sales.
+The organization also functions as a conduit for tax-deductible gifts to the library, offering such continuing fundraisers as the Tax Prep Fundraiser, and the Friends' Used Book Sales.

-Meetings are held on the fourth Wednesday of the month (from September through June) at 6:30 P.M. in Burbank Central Library auditorium.
+Meetings are held on the fourth Wednesday of the month (from September through June) at 5:30 P.M. in the Burbank Central Library auditorium.
 A special combined November/December meeting is held the first Wednesday of December.